Video shows Amazon driver striking woman and leaving in downtown Baltimore

 Click here for updates on this story

-BALTIMORE (WJZ) — A woman was struck by an Amazon delivery van in Baltimore Tuesday night, in a video obtained by WJZ.
+BALTIMORE (WBZ) — A woman was struck by an Amazon delivery van in Baltimore Tuesday night, in a video obtained by WJZ.

 Police said the 29-year-old pedestrian was crossing the street in the Butchers Hill neighborhood around 9:30 p.m. at the intersection of E. Pratt and S. Chester Streets.